giaco91/GAN-codes/README.md

 The file "dc_gan.py" is a vanilla implementation of a deep convolutional GAN.

 ## Deep convolutional evolutionary GAN (E-GAN)
-The file "e_gan.py" is a vanilla implementation of a deep convolutional evolutionary GAN. it is highly inspired by the ideas of Chaoyue Wang et. al.
+The file "e_gan.py" is a vanilla implementation of a deep convolutional evolutionary GAN.
+It is highly inspired by the ideas of Chaoyue Wang et. al.

 ## Deep convolutional adversarial autoencoder (AAE)
 The file "aae.py" is a vanilla implementation of a deep convolutional adversarial autoencoder.